Fast Temporal Wavelet Graph Neural Networks: Experiments

 Two real-world large-scale traffic datasets are considered: \begin{compactitem} \item \textbf{METR-LA} Data of 207 sensors in the highway of Los Angeles County~\cite{metrladata} over the 4-month period from Mar 1st 2012 to Jun 30th 2012. \item \textbf{PEMS-BAY} Data of 325 sensors in the Bay Area over the 6-month period from Jan 1st 2017 to May 31th 2017 from the California Transportation Agencies (CalTrans) Performance Measurement System (PeMS). \end{compactitem}

 The distance function $\text{dist}(v_i, v_j)$ in (\ref{eq:adjacency}) represents the road network distance from sensor $v_i$ to sensor $v_j$, producing an asymmetric adjacency matrix for a directed graph.
 Therefore, the symmetrized matrix $\hat{\mA} \coloneqq \frac{1}{2} (\mA + \mA^T)$ is taken to compute the wavelet basis matrix $\mW$ following Sec.~\ref{sec:multiresolution-analysis}.
-Parameters can be found in the Appendix~\ref{app:ftwgnn}.

 Table \ref{tab:result_acc} shows the evaluation of different approaches on the two traffic datasets, while Table \ref{tab:trainTime} reports the training time per epoch of FTWGNN and DCRNN.
 Overall, although FTWGNN performs better than DCRNN by about only 10\%, it is significantly faster by about 5 times on average.